Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/Spark RDD/Top 10 Most Viewed Movies/README.md

-# Analytical Query

-## Find out the Top 10 most viewed movies
+# Analytical Query: Find the Top 10 most viewed movies

-To get the ouput execute the following code in your terminal
+Run the following code to get the output

 ```
 sh execute.sh